abogutalan/i3-website/src/pages/YD/YDInstructors/adnan-khan.md

 ---
 templateKey: instructorTemplate
 name: Adnan Khan
-imgURL: /myAssets/img/OstaAndRasoul.jpg
+imgURL: /myAssets/img/adnan2.jpg
-description: Sheikh Usta has been teaching Islamic knowledge for over a decade.
-  Sheikh Usta is currently completing his Masters in Islamic Shariah, and holds a Bachelors in Arabic and Islamic Studies.
-He has learned from 11 prominent scholars including Dr. Abdul-Fattah Idris, a leading Comparative Fiqh professor at al-Azhar.
+description: Adnan has been part of the i3 Institute Inc. since 2015.
+He is currently enrolled in the Bachelors of Islamic Studies program at Mishkah University and also pursuing Arabic Studies from The Quran Institute.
+His favourite subjects are Usul-ul-Fiqh and History of Islam.
 descriptionMore: Adnan graduated as a Mechatronics Engineer from the University of Waterloo and is currently working as a Senior Process Planner at a plastic injection mold making company.
 He loves to read, write and reflect on issues